 Thank you for hosting a J-1 Exchange Visitor!

 Cornell University has been designated by the US Department of State as a Exchange Visitor Program sponsor since February 6, 1950.
-The ISSO is responsible for compliance with federal program regulations and applies for recertification biannually.
+International Services is responsible for compliance with federal program regulations and applies for recertification biannually.
 The J-1 Exchange Visitor visa is the most common visa category for academic staff at Cornell.
 We are currently authorized to host J-1 professors, research scholars, short-term scholars, and students.
-This guide is designed to provide you with the most significant information you need to know in order for your J-1 Exchange Visitor to have a safe and productive program of exchange, and to assist the ISSO in maintaining our compliance requirements.
+This guide is designed to provide you with the most significant information you need to know in order for your J-1 Exchange Visitor to have a safe and productive program of exchange, and to assist in maintaining our compliance requirements.

 J-1 Visitors' Arrival and Immigration Check-In

-Your department's human resources representative will provide the J-1 visitor with information about their workspace, e-mail account, Cornell ID Card, computer, and other university and departmental hiring procedures.
+Your department's human resources representative will provide the J-1 visitor with information about their workspace, email account, Cornell ID Card, computer, and other university and departmental hiring procedures.
 Your human resources representative will also arrange an appointment with the University Onboarding Center, if one is required.

 We hope that as faculty host, you will do whatever you can to make the J-1 visitor feel welcome and oriented to the community, to campus and your department.